 Financial Aid

 Educational loans and merit scholarships are the main forms of financial assistance at the School of Law.
 Students who wish to finance their legal education with educational loans must complete a FAFSA (W&L school code 003768) and direct that it be sent to Washington and Lee University.
 The University's Office of Financial Aid will not begin work on your file until your FAFSA has been received.
 Washington and Lee does not require parental information on the FAFSA for law students.
-Loan packages are typically mailed in mid-March.
+Award packages are typically mailed in mid-March.
 Absent unique circumstances, admitted students are offered loans to meet the total cost of attendance at W&L Law.
 Qualification for state and federal educational loans is determined by applicable regulations and by the availability of funds.

 Work Study